help-me-mom/ng-mocks/docs/articles/api/MockDirective.md

     );

     // Again, let's pretend DependencyDirective has an output called
     // 'someOutput'.
-TestedComponent listens on the output via
+MyComponent listens on the output via
     // `(someOutput)="trigger()"`.
     // Let's install a spy and trigger the output. ngMocks.stubMember(